Wildlife of Djibouti: Flora

 Most of the land in Djibouti is desert.
 However, wildlife vegetation is made up of semi-desert grassland, shrub land and succulent scrub.
-Coastal area consists of desert and mangrove.
-Dry evergreen forests are in the mountains of Mount Goda in the Day National Park near Tadjoura and Mabla Mountains.
+The coastal area consists of desert and mangrove.
+Dry evergreen forests are in the mountains of Mount Goda in the Day National Park near Tadjoura and Mabla mountains.
 On Mount Goda, near Tadjoura, there are rare giant juniper trees, acacias, and wild olive trees.
 However, most of the vegetation is typical of the desert and semi-desert, consisting of thorn scrubs and palm trees.
-534 species of plants are recorded in the Goda and Mabla Mountains including a number of endemic species.
-Two species of particular interest are the Nubian tree (Dracaena ombet) and the Bankouale palm (Livistona carinensis) in the National Park.
+There are 534 species of plants recorded in the Goda and Mabla mountains including a number of endemic species.
+Two species of particular interest are the Nubian tree (Dracaena ombet) and the Bankouale palm (Livistona carinensis) in the national park.
 Other species reported as unique to Djibouti are: Aloe djiboutiensis, Aloe ericahenriettae, Euphorbia godana, Euphorbia amicorum, Phagnalon lavranosii, Cynoglossopsis somaliensis, Caralluma mireillae, Polygala goudahensis and Matthiola puntensis.

-Vegetation recorded on the periphery of lakes, pans, wadi valley beds and coastal foothills are: Cenchrus ciliaris, Aeloropus lagopoides, Aeloropus persica, Cenchrus ciliaris, Calatropis procera, Cyperus cconglomeratus, Eleusine compressa, Halopeplis perfoliata, Heliotropum pterocarpum, Panicum turgidum, Salsola forskalii, Sporobolus spicatus, Suaeda monoica, Trianthema crystalline and Urochondra setulosa.
-Acacia tortilis and cadaba glandulosa are also found on some of the wadis.
+Vegetation recorded on the periphery of lakes, pans, wadi valley beds and coastal foothills are: Cenchrus ciliaris, Aeloropus lagopoides, Aeloropus persica, Cenchrus ciliaris, Calatropis procera, Cyperus conglomeratus, Chloris flagellifera (syn.
+Eleusine compressa), Halopeplis perfoliata, Heliotropum pterocarpum, Panicum turgidum, Salsola forskalii, Sporobolus spicatus, Suaeda monoica, Trianthema crystalline and Urochondra setulosa.
+Acacia tortilis and Cadaba glandulosa are also found on some of the wadis.

-Flora recorded in the Coastal Desert Ecoregion are: Herbaceous/grassy steppe species of Aerva javanica, Cymbopogon schoenanthus, Panicum turgidum, Lasiurus scindicus, Acacia tortilis, Acacia asak steppe, Rhigozum somalense, Caesalpinia erianthera shrubland.
+Flora recorded in the Coastal Desert Ecoregion are: herbaceous/grassy steppe species of Aerva javanica, Cymbopogon schoenanthus, Panicum turgidum, Lasiurus scindicus, Acacia tortilis, Acacia asak steppe, Rhigozum somalense, Caesalpinia erianthera shrubland.
 The coastal vegetation in this region consists of halophytic vegetation with mangroves species of Rhizophora mucronata, Ceriops tagal and Avicennia marina.
 The ecoregion also has xeric grasslands and shrublands in the inland areas of the coast.

 The medicinal plant khat (Catha edulis) occurs in Djibouti where it is chewed by 90% of the men; its effect is a state of euphoria.